microsoft/PowerToys/README.md

 Our goals for 0.17 release cycle were updatability and stability.

-**Auto-updating:** We just added in the code for doing updating, so the first chance to experience this will be when 0.18 is release.
+**Auto-updating:** We just added in the code for doing updating, so the first chance to experience this will be when 0.18 is released.
 We’re also seeing how aggressive everyone wants with this so right now, you’ll have to click “Install” for it to kick off the installer.
 This is something we’d love feedback on.

 Another thing we did was utilized telemetry from PowerToys to prioritize virtual desktop FancyZone work.
 We knew there was a subset of bugs caused by an underlying issue and seeing how many users it affected helped us reprioritize to do the work sooner.